openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 ## Tip 2: Getting Credible Performance Numbers

 Performance conclusions should be build upon reproducible data.
 As for the performance measurements, they should be done with a large number of invocations of the same routine.
-Since the first iteration is almost always significantly slower than the subsequent ones, you can use an aggregated value for the execution time for final projections:
+Since the first iteration is almost always significantly slower than the subsequent ones, use an aggregated value for the execution time for final projections:

 -	If the warm-up run does not help or execution time still varies, you can try running a large number of iterations and then average or find a mean of the results.
 -	For time values that range too much, consider geomean.